judwhite/NsqSharp/README.md

 ## NsqSharp.Bus

-NsqSharp.Bus is an optional IoC-friendly abstraction layer built on top of NsqSharp.
-The motivation for this library is to provide conveniences for large scale applications and ease migration from other .NET message buses.
-This library is in the mid-phases of development.
-It is not required to use NsqSharp.
+The classes in the `NsqSharp.Bus` namespace are meant to provide conveniences for the structure of large scale applications and ease migration from other .NET message buses.
+The classes in this namespace are not required to use NsqSharp's `Producer` and `Consumer` directly.

-A working example is available in the [Examples/NsqSharp.Bus/PointOfSale](https://github.com/judwhite/NsqSharp/tree/master/Examples/NsqSharp.Bus/PointOfSale) folder.
+Two working examples are available in [Examples/NsqSharp.Bus](https://github.com/judwhite/NsqSharp/tree/master/Examples/NsqSharp.Bus), the simple [PingPong](https://github.com/judwhite/NsqSharp/tree/master/Examples/NsqSharp.Bus/PingPong) application and the multi-process [PointOfSale](https://github.com/judwhite/NsqSharp/tree/master/Examples/NsqSharp.Bus/PointOfSale) application.

-The example highlights:
+These example highlight:
 - [StructureMap](https://github.com/structuremap/structuremap) (any dependency injection container will work)
 - [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json) (any serialization method can be chosen)
 - [NLog](https://github.com/NLog/NLog) (any logger can be used)